-Because the DOS hierarchical directory structure functions the same for either mode, this manual refers to drive A as A > , drive B as B > , and so on.
+Because the MS-DOS hierarchical directory structure functions the same for either mode, this manual refers to drive A as A > , drive B as B > , and so on.

-The command prompt indicates that DOS is in main memory and is ready for you to enter a DOS command from the keyboard.
-You can change the DOS prompt to be any letter(s), word, or phrase by using the PROMPT command (see Chapter 6.4 for more information on PROMPT).
+The command prompt indicates that MS-DOS is in main memory and is ready for you to enter an MS-DOS command from the keyboard.
+You can change the MS-DOS prompt to be any letter(s), word, or phrase by using the PROMPT command (see Chapter 6.4 for more information on PROMPT).

-You can check and change the date or time while you are using DOS.
-Type the word "date" or "time" and press Return.
-DOS shows the date or time and asks you to reset it.
-Press Return to leave it as is, or follow the rules for entering the date or time presented in this section.
+You can check and change the date or time while you are using MS-DOS.
+Type the word date or time and press Return.
+MS-DOS shows the date or time and asks you to reset it.
+Press Return to leave it as is, or follow the rules for entering the date or time given in this section.

-The DOS File System
+The MS-DOS File System

-This chapter describes some facts about DOS files, including:
+This chapter describes some facts about MS-DOS files, including:

-- ▶ Types of files you can use with DOS
+- ▶ Types of files you can use with MS-DOS

 - ▶ Conventions for naming files

 - ▶ Rules for using wild-card characters

 - ▶ How to create and run batch files

 - ▶ The function of the AUTOEXEC.BAT file

 - ▶ How to use peripheral devices (device files) for input/output

-DOS stores and processes data as files.
-A file is made up of one or more related characters (up to the data storage capacity of a diskette or fixed disk volume).
-DOS uses files as locations for writing or reading data.
+MS-DOS stores and processes data as files.
+A file is made up of one or more related characters; the capacity of a file is limited only by the data storage capacity of a diskette or fixed (hard) disk volume.
+MS-DOS uses files as locations for writing or reading data.
 A file's location can be a disk, or a peripheral device, such as the keyboard, screen, or printer.
 The data in most files has been input from the keyboard.